mhogomchungu/tasks/README.md

             the wrapped function finish running.The suspension will be done without blocking the current thread leaving free to perform other tasks.

-            recommending reading up on C#'s await keyword to get a sense of how this feature works.
+recommending reading up on C#'s await keyword to get a sense of how .await() works.

 Example use case for the Task::run().then() API can be found here[0].
 Additional example is [2] where an API is declared and [3] where the declared API is used.